• Skip to primary navigation

 Choosing to evict a family member is a difficult decision.
 In many cases, you may consider alternative approaches to an eviction.
 Before you begin the legal process, try to reason with your family member or solve the issues using an alternative method, such as:

-- Cash for keys arrangements: Consider offering a cash for keys arrangement in which you pay someone to leave your house, as this can offer a cheaper and less confrontational method.
+• Cash for keys arrangements: Consider offering a cash for keys arrangement in which you pay someone to leave your house, as this helps avoid the cost of an eviction and gives you a less confrontational solution.

 Frequently Asked Questions